darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 The following controls can be revealed by clicking the "fine-tuning" button:

-distortion fine-tune
+distortion
 : Fine-tune the distortion / chromatic aberration correction.

-vignetting fine-tune
+vignetting
 : Fine-tune the vignetting correction.

-TCA red fine-tune
+TCA red
 : Fine-tune the red chromatic aberration correction.

-TCA blue fine-tune
+TCA blue
 : Fine-tune the blue chromatic aberration correction.

 image scale